winitzki/scall/tutorial/programming_dhall.md

 ## Arithmetic with `Natural` numbers

-The Dhall prelude supports a limited number of operations for `Natural` numbers.
+Dhall's `Natural` numbers have arbitrary precision but support a limited number of operations.
-It can add, subtract, multiply, compare, and test them for being even or odd.
+The standard prelude includes functions that can add, subtract, multiply, compare, and test `Natural` numbers for being even or odd.

-However, division and other arithmetic operations are not directly supported.
-We will now show how to implement some of those operations.
+We will now show how to implement other arithmetic operations for `Natural` numbers such as division or logarithm.
+In an ordinary programming language, we would use loops to implement those operations.
+But Dhall will only accept loops that are guaranteed in advance to terminate.
+So, we will need to know in advance how many iterations are needed for any given computation.

 ### Using `Natural/fold`